FooBarWidget/matchhostfsowner/SECURITY-NOTES.md

 # Security notes

-Since `matchhostfsowner` is supposed to run as setuid root, it should be very careful lest it introduces security vulnerabilities.
+Since MatchHostFsOwner is supposed to run as setuid root, it should be very careful lest it introduces security vulnerabilities.

 Do not trust any user input.
 This does not only mean data read via stdin, but also environment variables and command line arguments.
 In particular, environment variables and CLI arguments can refer to arbitrary files.
 Here are some known caveats: